TYPE OF PROPOSED INSPECTION ORDERED BY YOU:

 12. If Timber Pest Damage is found then it will be reported.
 The inspector will only report on the damage which is visible.

 13. ASBESTOS: No inspection for asbestos will be carried out at the property and no report on the presence or absence of asbestos will be provided.
-If during the course of the Inspection asbestos or materials containing asbestos happened to be noticed then this may be noted in the general remarks section of the report.
-If asbestos is noted as present within the property then you agree to seek advice from a qualified asbestos removal expert as to the amount and importance of the asbestos present and the cost sealing or of removal.
+If during the course of the Inspection asbestos or materials containing asbestos happened to be noticed, then this may be noted in the general remarks section of the report.
+We do however report on the hazards of asbestos if we think it may be present in the property.
+If asbestos is noted as present within the property, then you agree to seek advice from a qualified asbestos removal expert as to the amount and importance of the asbestos present and the cost sealing or of removal.

 14. MOULD (MILDEW) AND NON-WOOD DECAY FUNGI DISCLAIMER: No inspection or report will be made for Mould (Mildew) and non-wood decay fungi.